jasonbrianhall/midi_player/gtk3/README.md

   Play, pause, stop, rewind/fast-forward (5-second jumps), and skip between tracks.
 All the buttons you actually need, none of the bloat you don't.

 - **📜 Visual Queue Management**
   Add multiple files, see what's playing, remove tracks individually, drag-and-drop reordering, and toggle repeat mode.
 The queue is right there where you can see it—no hidden mysteries.
+It is also filterable and sortable.

 - **🔊 Flexible Volume Control**
   Scale from whisper-quiet (10%) to surprisingly loud (300%) with a smooth slider that actually responds to your input.